-There was one more main piece that was not a great experience.
-The sense of place.
-We had adopted a “Russian nesting doll” structure to training materials – a course contained a lesson that contained required content and questions (within sections).
-Because of our full-screen experience, it was hard to know where you were.
-In order to tackle that problem, we made the table of contents for lessons more clear, added “wayfinding” text to our lesson information bar, added section labels to the lesson header, and clarified the back button.
-Not only did we add text to the back arrow that helped users understand where they would go when they clicked on it (“back to lesson,” “go to course”) but we also messed with the back stack.
-Instead of having the back button map 1:1 with the browser back, we wanted to highlight the “Russian nesting doll” layers by matching the back stack to it.
-So if you were in a piece of required content, hitting back would take you back to the lesson.
-If you were in a lesson, hitting back would not remember the sections but instead, take you back to the course.
+Another issue we faced was the lack of clarity in the user’s sense of place.
+This made it challenging for learners to know where they were, resulting in confusion and frustration.
+To tackle this problem, we made the table of contents for lessons more clear, added “wayfinding” text to our lesson information bar, section labels to the lesson header, and clarified the back button.
+Not only did we add text to the back arrow that helped users understand where they would go when they clicked on it (“back to lesson,” “go to course”) but we also changed the back stack so that if you were in a piece of required content, hitting back would take you back to the lesson.
+If you were in a lesson, hitting back would take you back to the course.
 This concluded the last large architecture decision for the product.

 07. Results & What’s Next

 We created experiences for two different personas: learners enrolling and taking training materials, and instructors that created and managed them.
 Building this product on top of Highspot’s core CMS product led to complexities around permissions and capabilities but it was worth it as a competitive differentiator.
 The product was a success, and 1.5 years after its release to GA, it contributed to 20%+ of Highspot’s revenue.
 And our customers were engaged: 2 years after its launch, 63% of Training and Coaching licenses were engaged; >10% of licenses had enrolled in a course within the past 30 days.